linode/apl-docs/docs/for-devs/console/services.md

 A service in Otomi is a self-service feature for:

-- Expose ClusterIP services with a public URL.
+- Publicly exposing ClusterIP services.
 Otomi will automatically create and configure all ingress resources needed, including Istio Virtual Services and Gateways, certificates, DNS records and Oauth2 proxy for Single Sign On
+- Private (in-cluster) exposure of ClusterIP services
-- Configure ingress and ingress network policies for ClusterIP services
+- Configure network policies

 ## Create a Service